 The Committee, following consultation with Compensia, establishes the annual base salary, short-term incentive award opportunities and long-term equity-based incentive award opportunities for our CEO, Mr. Bruggeworth.
-Mr. Bruggeworth typically recommends to the Committee the annual base salary, short-term incentive award opportunities and long-term equity-based incentive award opportunities for the executive management team, including the other Named Executive Officers, for the Committee's review, modification and approval.
+Mr. Bruggeworth typically recommends to the Committee the annual base salary, short-term incentive award opportunities and long-term equity-based incentive award opportunities for the other members of the executive management team, including the other Named Executive Officers, for the Committee's review, modification and approval.